node-girls/express-workshop-steps/intro-to-backend-development-with-node.js/tutorial/step-9-saving-your-blog-post.md

 ## Converting from JSON to JavaScript object

 `file` is in JSON format right now.
-If we want to access the blog post message inside `file`, we need to parse it from JSON back to a JavaScipt object.
+If we want to access the blog post message inside `file`, we need to parse it from JSON back to a JavaScript object.

 Add this next bit of code to your `fs.readFile`'s callback function: